pbissonho/koin.dart/docs/reference/developer-guides/android-developer-guide.md

 toc: true
 ---

-## Android & Koin Best practices
+## Flutter & Koin Best practices

-Here you will find some receipes and guide to build your Android application.
+Here you will find some receipes and guide to build your Flutter application.

 ### How to build MVP